solidi/hl-mods/workspace/redist/readme.txt

     - Fixed bot waypoint crash
     - Fixed view model lag for different framerates
     - Patched some models like the throwable crowbar are not iced over
+    - Fixed spawn point angles in stalkyard2, training and fences

 Beta 1 Features: